Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 This is the tartan which initially inspired this website.

-Sharing a day with World Cat Day, the Scottish wildcat (Felis silvestris grampia), or Highlands tiger, is a dark coloured subspecies of the European wildcat native to Scotland.
-Its range previously also included England and Wales, but it became extinct in these areas, as well as in southern Scotland, within the last 150 years.
-Extant numbers are estimated at between 100 and 300.
-The Scottish wildcat population is threatened primarily by hybridization with domestic cats.
+The Scottish wildcat's range historically included England and Wales, but it became extinct in these areas, as well as in southern Scotland, within the last 150 years due to habitat encroachment and hunting.
+Today, the Scottish wildcat population is additionally threatened by hybridization with domestic cats.
 It is the only wild feline left on the island of Great Britain.

 Far back in the history of Scotland, the earliest settlers told legends about wildcats so fierce they bested human champions, who worshipped them as forest spirits.
 Centuries later, clans formed together under the image of the wildcat and fought wars for the independence of the land.